-- viii Candidates must produce original Certificates/Testimonials and as well as one set of self attested copies of the following documents (whichever is applicable) before they join the course, if selected, failing which candidates will not be allowed to join the course. - a.
-Proof of the date of birth. - b.
-Matriculation (Class X) or equivalent certificate and marks sheet. - c.
-Intermediate (Class XII) examination certificate and marks sheet. - d.
-Bachelor's degree certificate and marks sheet. - e.
-Master's degree certificate and marks sheet. - f.
-Other Backward Class, Scheduled Caste/Scheduled Tribe and Physically Challenged Certificate (whichever is applicable) in the proforma as at Annexure-III, IV, and V, respectively from the authorities empowered to issue such certificate of verification issued not more than six months before the date of application/Admission. - g.
-Certificate issued by the competent authority to the children/widows of the security forces. - h.
-Certificate to be produced by candidates who are appearing for their M.Sc./M. Tech. final examination 2018 in the proforma as at Annexure-VI alongwith the transcripts/mark sheets of the completed semesters / trimesters. - ix.
-Admit Cards for the Entrance Examination to be conducted on June 10, 2018 may be downloaded during May 26-June 3, 2018. - x.
+- ix.
+Admit Cards for the Entrance Examination to be conducted on May 26, 2019 may be downloaded during May 17-May 26, 2019. - x.
 If any document submitted by the candidate is found to be false at any stage during his/her study at IARI, his/her admission will be cancelled. - xi.
-The candidate must give a choice for Centre of Examination from the list of cities while applying ONLINE, nearest to the permanent address or the university last attended, otherwise PG School will allot the examination centre accordingly.
+The candidate must give a choice for centre of examination from the list of cities while applying ONLINE, nearest to the permanent address or the university last attended, otherwise PG School will allot the examination centre accordingly.
 Efforts will be made to honour the choice of centre.
 However, PG School may allot another centre due to any administrative reasons. - xii.
-The candidates selected for admission at IARI/CIAE, shall be required to furnish a surety bond for an amount of ₹ 50,000/- (Rupees fifty thousand only) on non-judicial stamp paper valuing ₹ 100/- duly attested by the notary as per the Annexure VIII. - xiii.
-Ragging in any form is strictly prohibited at these Institutes premises including hostels.
+The candidates selected for admission at IARI/CIAE/IIHR, shall be required to furnish a surety bond for an amount of '50,000/- (Rupees fifty thousand only) on non-judicial stamp paper valuing '100/-duly attested by the notary as per the Annexure VII. - xiii.Ragging in any form is strictly prohibited at these Institutes premises including hostels.
 The following could be the possible punishments for those who are found guilty of participation in or abetment of ragging.
 The quantum of punishment shall, naturally, depend upon the nature and gravity of the offence as established by the Disciplinary Committee or the court of law. - Cancellation of admission. - Suspension from attending classes.
 Withholding/withdrawing scholarship/fellowship and other benefits.
 Debarring from appearing in any test/examination or other evaluation process. - Withholding results - Debarring from representing the institution in any national or international meet, tournament, youth festival, etc. Expulsion from the hostel. - Expulsion from the institution for periods varying from 1 to 3 trimesters. - Expulsion from the institution and consequent debarring from admission to any other institution.
-Fine up to ₹25,000/-. - Rigorous imprisonment up to three years.
+Fine up to '25,000/-. - Rigorous imprisonment up to three years. - xiv.

-- xiv.
 Medical insurance is compulsory for all the students admitted at these Institutes, charges of which shall be borne by the student himself/herself. - xv.
-The entrance examination for Academic Session 2018 will be conducted in the cities namely; Anand, Bengaluru, Coimbatore, Delhi, Guwahati, Hyderabad, Jabalpur, Kolkata, Ludhiana, Patna, Pune, Udaipur and Varanasi.
+The entrance examination for Academic Session 2019-20 will be conducted in the cities namely; Anand, Bengaluru, Coimbatore, Delhi, Guwahati, Hyderabad, Jabalpur, Kolkata, Ludhiana, Patna, Pune, Udaipur and Varanasi.

-8.SELECTION OF CANDIDATES
+8. SELECTION OF CANDIDATES